joaoamaral28/RHO-Backend-Challenge/README.md

 generated.
 That is, for each new stake the player creates (at instant t), the system must check if in t - time_window there were stakes that, in total, go over the threshold (see image).

-Source messages use the following format: { account: 123, stake:4 }
+Source messages use the following format: { account: 123, stake: 4 }

 ### Instructions